Depersonalization / Derealization Disorder

 Medications are not used to treat the symptoms of depersonalization/derealization disorder specifically, but they may be prescribed to help patients recover from anxiety disorders or depression if they have been diagnosed.
 Complementary treatments for depersonalization/derealization disorder include a wide range of holistic healing practices, including meditation, massage therapy, biofeedback, music and arts therapy, yoga, and other techniques that assist with stress management and promoting mindfulness.
-These therapies are frequently offered during inpatient rehab, and patients will be urged to continue them on their own once they transition into long-term aftercare.
+These therapies are frequently offered at a mental health rehabilitation center, and patients will be urged to continue them on their own once they transition into long-term aftercare.

 Depersonalization/derealization disorder is a life-altering condition that can become disabling if it is not treated aggressively and rapidly when symptoms start to intensify.
 But treatment can be extremely effective against it, and those who pursue recovery with dedication and a positive attitude can restore their connection with the world and overcome the worst effects of this troublesome and chaos-inducing condition.